Non-parametric Permutation Testing

 Examples

-Both examples below use the same data: a CLIP encoding model yielding a per-voxel Pearson r across voxels in PPA and FFA, and the same base statistic.
-What changes is the hypothesis, and therefore what must be permuted.
+Both examples below test encoding model performance on PPA and FFA voxels using per-voxel Pearson r as the base measure.
+What changes is the hypothesis — and therefore what must be permuted.
 Using the wrong shuffle produces an invalid null distribution.

 Example 1